 Convenience is one of the big benefits of biometric authentication – using something that is part of you, rather than a password or PIN that needs to remembered – means you can quickly gain access, whether that’s to a physical building or an online service.

 It is the security that is the biggest benefit of biometric technologies.
 Passwords and PINs can be stolen but it is exceedingly difficult to steal a biometric identifier such as a fingerprint or iris scan.
-This combination of security and convenience means that the adoption of biometric technology will continue to grow over the coming years.
+This combination of security and convenience means that the adoption of biometric technology will continue to grow over the coming years and biometric security systems will become more commonplace.

 The COVID-19 pandemic has also accelerated the requirements for biometric technology.
 Gaining contactless access to buildings and services, contactless payments and ATM interactions is more important than ever before.
 Even after we get COVID-19 under control, the impacts of the pandemic will be felt long after a vaccine has been developed with a change in the way that we all interact, both with other people but also with physical contact in general.